openmultiplayer/web/docs/tutorials/stringmanipulation.md

-At compilation time, all predefined constants will be replaced by their values, and thus, this `"COL_RED"I’m a red text` becomes this `”{FF0000}”I’m a red text`, notice how we used two methode to predifne those colors, _“RRGGBB”_ and _“{RRGGBB}”_, it’ goes into personal preference which methode to go by, personaly, I find defining them as _“RRGGBB”_ much cleared, as the usages of curly brackets is present, and thus makes it noticable that we’re embedding a color.
+At compilation time, all predefined constants will be replaced by their values, and thus, this `"COL_RED"I’m a red text` becomes this `”{FF0000}”I’m a red text`, notice how we used two methode to predifne those colors, `RRGGBB` and `{RRGGBB}`, it’ goes into personal preference which methode to go by, personaly, I find defining them as `RRGGBB` much cleared, as the usages of curly brackets is present, and thus makes it noticable that we’re embedding a color.

 That was the general approach on color embedding with dialog and client messages